PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Script

-If the first byte of a script is non null, the script is a String and is written in HyperTalk.
+If the first byte of a script is non null, the script is a [String](#string) and is written in HyperTalk.

-If the first byte of a script is null, the remaining data is an OSA script displayed and executed by an OSA component.
+If the first byte of a script is null, the remaining data is an OSA script displayed and executed by an OSA component, not by HyperCard.
 An OSA component is a plug-in of the System that complies to the Open Scripting Architecture, and so that defines a scripting language based on Apple Events that it can compile and execute.
 AppleScript is an OSA component.

 If there is no data, the script is empty.